danii1/coinstore/README.md

 cd ~/coinstore-deployment
 mup init
 ```
-This commands create directory and generate 2 files: settings.json - settings of your website(it's empty, you should copy contents of settings-example.json to this file and edit as you need: set website name, merchantId, etc); mup.json - deployment parameters(you should set server, username, password or ssh key and some other params).
+This commands create directory and generate 2 files: settings.json - settings of your website(it's empty, you should copy contents of settings-example.json to this file, refer to [website configuration section](#website-configuration) for details); mup.json - deployment parameters(you should set server, username, password or ssh key and some other params).
 Ensure that param setupMongo set to false(we installed newer mongo version previously and should skip this step in deployment script):
 ``` json
 "setupMongo": false
 ```